 I am no longer a religious person or subscribe to a particular denomination or group.
 I no longer believe in many of the “end-time” teachings I have heard in my 30 plus years of Christianity.
 I do not believe in conscious eternal damnation, burning in Hell forever and ever.
 And I certainly do not believe that being a good Christian has anything to do with being a patriot or good American.

 Most Christians might call me a heretic or worse, but I don’t care.
 I am chasing after the truth.
 My goal is to know God and know how deeply he loves me.
-Every new level of love I discover causes me to love Him more.
+Every new level of love I discover causes me to love Him and others more.
 I think a verse of scripture talks about how we are changed as we remain face to face with the Lord.
 Maybe this one:

 So all of us who have had that veil removed can see and reflect the glory of the Lord.
 And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image (2Cor 3:18).

 I am different today than I was when I began this blog.
 Personal growth has brought much healing to my life.
 However, I still have a long way to go.
 I have not written on this blog so much because I don’t feel qualified, and I don’t know that I will ever get back to writing regularly.

 My deconstruction and growth will continue, I’m sure.
 It began in 1990 with the Spirit of God asking me a question.
 It had to do with what I believed He thought about gay people.
 I had made some assumptions about the community and what they had coming to them.
 The Lord asked about my beliefs because they implicated Him.
 “Do you really believe I would do that?” − was the question he asked about the judgment I assumed was coming.
 The question was enough to cause me to contemplate my beliefs.